Memorial Day 2026 in Milwaukee’s North Shore

-Memorial Day weekend (May 24 – 26) is a time to honor the men and women who gave their lives in service to our country.
-Here’s a focused roundup of what’s happening in Milwaukee’s North Shore communities—plus one meaningful stop you can visit on your own.
+Memorial Day weekend (May 23–25, 2026) is a time to pause, reflect, and honor the men and women who gave their lives in service to our country.
+Whether you're joining a community ceremony, watching a hometown parade, or simply stopping to read the names on a memorial, Milwaukee's North Shore communities offer meaningful ways to mark the holiday.
+Here's what's happening — and one place you can visit on your own schedule.

 Whitefish Bay — Memorial Day Ceremony

-What to expect: A brief program with remarks, a wreath‑laying, Taps, and time for reflection at the monument that marks the former National Guard Armory site.
-The program goes on rain or shine, and attendees should bring a chair or blanket to sit on.
-There is ample parking in the High School lot.
-This year's keynote speaker is Mr. Mike Malloy, United States Army Veteran.
-Mr. Malloy served for 34 years and was previously named Milwaukee County's Veteran of the Year.
-There will also be a bagpiper, Color Guard, soloist, band, State, County and Local leaders in attendance.
+What to expect: A brief program with remarks, a wreath-laying, Taps, and time for reflection at the monument that marks the former National Guard Armory site.
+The program goes on rain or shine — bring a chair or blanket.
+There is parking in the High School lot and on the street.

 Shorewood — Community Memorial Day Program

-Highlights: Keynote by retired U.S. Army veteran Mike Malloy, a bagpiper processional, color guard, live music, local officials, and a community sing‑along.
-The event is rain‑or‑shine; bring a chair or blanket and arrive a few minutes early for parking. villageofshorewood.org
+Highlights: Expect a bagpiper processional, color guard, live music, local officials, and a community sing-along.
+The event is rain-or-shine; bring a chair or blanket and arrive a few minutes early for parking.

 Mequon-Thiensville — Memorial Day Parade & Observance